sweng-epfl/public/project/bootcamp/firebase/ReadMe.md

 2. Similarly, abstract the FireDatabase into a generic Database class, which offers two functions: 'get' and 'set'.
 Then, code a MockDatabase (using a HashMap for example) and write a similar 'setAndGet' test.

+> [!TIP]
-> :information_source: To easily switch the database instance in your code, you can have your database as a static reference somewhere that will be overwritten into a MockDatabase instance when your tests are starting.
+> To easily switch the database instance in your code, you can have your database as a static reference somewhere that will be overwritten into a MockDatabase instance when your tests are starting.

 ## Tutorials